Things we will never ask you

 Impersonation Scams

 Fraudsters may impersonate Consumers Credit Union via fake emails, texts, or phone calls that are similar to ours where they are seeking to gain sensitive information from you.
 A Consumers Credit Union employee will never reach out to you requesting this information.
+Be wary of fraudsters reaching out impersonating government entities (IRS, FBI, etc.) as well.

 Romance Celebrity Scams